To get screened for/to diagnose infectious mononucleosis (glandular fever).

 Other blood tests that are more specific to the EBV can be used to find early infection or to confirm mononucleosis.
 These tests include the IgM and IgG antibodies to the viral capsid antigen (VCA), which can be found early in the disease.
-VCA IgM is only present in the few weeks after infection, but the IgG antibodies can also be found later, during the patient's recovery.
+VCA IgM is only present in the few weeks after infection, but the IgG antibodies can also be found later, during recovery.
 Antibodies to Epstein-Barr virus Nuclear Antigen (EBNA) may also be tested for to gain a more accurate indication of recent or previous EBV infection.

 What does the test result mean?

-A positive result in the Monospot test, together with symptoms of mononucleosis, are the basis for a diagnosis of infectious mononucleosis.
+A positive result in the Monospot test, together with symptoms of mononucleosis, is the basis for a diagnosis of infectious mononucleosis.
 In addition to a positive reaction on the Monospot test, an infected person has a higher white blood cell count, with a higher than usual number of atypical lymphocytes.
-Heterophil antibodies decline after the fourth week of illness, and the Monospot test will become negative as the infection resolves.
+Heterophile antibodies decline after the fourth week of illness, and the Monospot test will become negative as the infection resolves.

 Interpretation of Specific EBV Test results

 EBV IgM antibody EBV IgG antibody EBNA antibody Interpretation Positive Negative Negative Recent EBV infection Positive Positive Negative Recent EBV infection Negative Positive Positive Previous EBV infection